scholvin/blog/README.md

-this is the blog content
+this is the blog content, better to just read it at https://scholvin.com